MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-reports.md

 There are six reports available in the Agreements app.
 They are:

-- Split of agreements by category showing the number of agreements in every category.
+- **Categories** – Split of agreements by category showing the number of agreements in every category.

-- Split of agreements that are in progress across draft & approval stages.
+- **In-progress agreements** – Split of agreements that are in progress across draft and approval stages.

-- Split of agreements that are active, about to expire soon or expired.
+- **Signed agreements** – Split of agreements that are active, about to expire soon, or expired.

-- List of top five first parties by number of agreements.
+- **Top 5 first parties** – List of top five first parties by number of agreements.

-- List of top five second parties by number of agreements.
+- **Top 5 second parties** – List of top five second parties by number of agreements.

-- Split of agreements that will expire within four years.
+- **Agreements expiring within 4 years** – Split of agreements that will expire within four years.

 <br>